ovac/hubtel-payment/docs/RECEIVEMONEY.md

 {
     $receiveMoney = ReceiveMoney::from(0553577261)  //- The phone number to send the prompt to.
-                ->amount(100.00)                    //- The exact amount value of the transaction ->desctiption('Online Purchase')    //- Description of the transaction.
+                ->amount(100.00)                    //- The exact amount value of the transaction ->description('Online Purchase')    //- Description of the transaction.
                 ->customerEmail('admin@ovac4u.com') //- Name of the person making the payment.
                 ->callback('http://ovac4u.com/pay') //- The URL to send callback after payment.
                 ->channel('mtn-gh');                //- The mobile network Channel.